 \subsection{Outline of the paper}

 In Section \ref{sec:Trees}, we collect all the preliminary results and constructions concerning $\R$-trees which will be needed throughout the paper.
-After recalling their basic definitions and geometric features, we introduce, for $\alpha\in(0,1)$, the spaces $\T^\alpha_\Sp$, of spatial $\R$-trees, and its ``characteristic'' subset $\Ch^\alpha_\Sp$.
-We define a metric which makes them Polish and identify a necessary and sufficient condition for a subset to be compact.
+After recalling their basic definitions and geometric features, we introduce, for $\alpha\in(0,1)$, the spaces $\T^\alpha_\Sp$, of spatial $\R$-trees, and their ``directed'' subset $\Ch^\alpha_\Sp$.
+We define a metric which makes them complete and separable, and identify a necessary and sufficient condition for a subset to be compact.
 In Section~\ref{s:Topo}, we compare the metric above and that of~\cite{FINR}, and show that the former is stronger than the latter.

 Section~\ref{sec:BW-BCM} is devoted to the Brownian Web and its periodic version~\cite{CMT}.
-At first (Section~\ref{sec:BW}), we provide a characterisation of its law on $\Ch^\alpha_\Sp$ and determine some of its properties as an $\R$-tree, such as box covering dimension and relation to~\cite{FINR}.
-Then, we state and prove a convergence criterion (Section~\ref{sec:ConvBW}) and, in Section~\ref{sec:DBW}, we introduce its dual and the so-called ``special points''.
+At first (Section~\ref{sec:BW}), we provide another characterisation of its law on $\Ch^\alpha_\Sp$ and determine some of its properties as an $\R$-tree, such as box covering dimension and relation to~\cite{FINR}.
+Then, we state and prove a convergence criterion (Section~\ref{sec:ConvBW}) and, in Section~\ref{sec:DBW}, we describe its dual and the so-called ``special points''.

 At last, in Section~\ref{sec:DWT} we first show how to make sense of the graphical construction of a system of coalescing backward random walks (and its dual) in the present context and conclude by deriving its scaling limit.